 Pain after your corrective jaw surgery can be easily managed with medication and you will be able to return to school or work between one and three weeks after surgery.
 Initial healing of the bone takes about six weeks and then you will follow-up with your orthodontist to finish your case.

-What Are the Benefits of Corrective Jaw Surgery?
+What Are The Benefits Of Corrective Jaw Surgery?

 By undergoing corrective jaw surgery, your teeth are repositioned in a more functional, balanced and healthy manner.
 Some patients experience drastic enhancements to their appearance and speech.
-To see if surgery is right for you, please contact our oral surgeons in Sacramento.
+To see if surgery is right for you, please call our oral surgeons in Sacramento.